American Politics Are a Nightmare for Catholic Universities

 By explicitly endorsing policies associated with a Republican administration, Reneau, who signed on to a letter opposing the secretary, said, it “raises reasonable doubt about the ability of the university to critically evaluate the relevant political questions.”
 And faithful Catholics well-versed in the social teachings, she continued, “will understand that really neither political party in their contemporary forms in the United States espouses what Catholics are really required to believe and practice on the political front.”

-On a more practical front, a de facto endorsement of the Republican party might isolate politically liberal Catholics who might otherwise have sought to attend the institution but were dissuaded by overt political leanings.
+On a more practical front, a de facto endorsement of the Republican Party might isolate politically liberal Catholics who might otherwise have sought to attend the institution but were dissuaded by overt political leanings.

 The United States Conference of Catholic Bishops has tried to clarify who in political life—or otherwise—should be honored by Catholics and their institutions.
 “The Catholic community and Catholic institutions should not honor those who act in defiance of our fundamental moral principles,” they wrote.
 “They should not be given awards, honors, or platforms which would suggest support for their actions.”
 The open-endedness of the statement, however, leaves room for interpretation about the level of “defiance” that would preclude someone from speaking at a university.
 And it opens the floor for both liberal and conservative Catholics to protest those who are honored on campuses.